 Bending the Culture – Summary

 Will we help to finance and support a single movie directly or build a program to influence the broader pop culture through incentives and contests and prizes ranging from soliciting and supporting the most interesting scripts, books, and multi-media products?
-The truth is the effort may be broader than a single film, but discussing the virtues of a film is a good example to start with.
+The truth is the effort may be broader than a single film or streaming series on Netflix, Amazon Prime, or Disney+, but discussing the virtues of a film or streaming service are good examples to start with.

 And how does a fair/expo fit in?
 A fair is a vehicle that can begin to collect ‘customer’ names for future products whether books or movies.
 It can also be a forum for identifying and signing up donors and volunteers for future political campaigns.
 If we produce a movie concurrent with running an expo/show that hits the top 20 or 25 metro areas around the U.S., then it is also possible to believe we have a vehicle for signing up moviegoers and promoting a fan base for such films.

 A merchandising strategy allows us to reach people of all ages with products that portray a future that is possible.
 It begins to weave a narrative for an American Dream in space at scale.

 Finally, that live event is a chance to tie it all together and drive it to a higher level, especially if it occurs annually or bi-annually.